graphql/community-wg/rfcs/ambassador-program/overview-for-ambassadors.md

 The following is an overview of the proposed GraphQL Ambassador Program for the Ambassadors themselves, with the intention that this becomes the page on the website outlining the goals, outcomes and tasks of the program; similar to other initiatives like [Community Grants](https://graphql.org/community/foundation/community-grant/) and the [Local Initiative](https://graphql.org/community/foundation/local-initiative/).

-### Ambassador Initiative Goals
+### Become a GraphQL Ambassador

-The overarching goal is to increase GraphQL adoption.
-The Ambassador Program aims to accomplish this through:

-* Brand advocacy - developers organically vouch for and promote GraphQL
-* Social proof - named individuals with high visibility (and a proportion from known corporate brands) as Ambassadors
-* Increased GraphQL content online and off
-* Community building - increasing the number of “known faces” within GraphQL, increased approachability and a welcoming environment to spread knowledge about GraphQL

-There are also benefits to the Ambassador:
+GraphQL Ambassadors are trusted go-to community leaders driven by a passion for GraphQL projects and strive to nurture the growing GraphQL community through collaboration, education and outreach.

+As an Ambassador, you also gain the following:
-* Professional recognition as a GraphQL expert
+* Professional recognition for your expertise and contributions to the GraphQL community
-* Access to other GraphQL experts, both in their local community and online
+* Network with other GraphQL leaders, both in your local community and online
 * Closer relationship with the GraphQL Foundation & project, including up-to-date news and insights on upcoming Specification edits and working group topics
+* Receive support, funding and mentoring from the GraphQL Foundation for hosting events, speaking and creating content
+* Enjoy exclusive benefits and swag

 ### Ambassador Requirements

-* Highly knowledgeable about GraphQL and readily able to articulate those ideas
+* Knowledgeable about GraphQL and readily able to articulate those ideas
-* Be a model community member: Adhering to the code of conduct especially when critical of GraphQL or defending it to others criticism, remaining respectful, constructive and fair
+* Be a model community member: Adhering to the Standards of Excellence especially when critical of GraphQL or defending it to others criticism, remaining respectful, constructive and fair
-* Do not come across to other community members as selling another product, service or agenda
+* Do not come across to other community members as selling another product, service or agenda when acting as an Ambassador
-* Agree to have your face, name, chosen socials and other relevant information displayed on the "people"/"ambassadors" graphql.org page
+* Agree to have your face, name, chosen socials and other relevant information displayed on the "people"/"Ambassadors" webpage
-* Already participating in one or more of the Ambassador Tasks outlined below
+* Already participating in one or more of the Ambassador tasks outlined below

 ### Ambassador Tasks

 GraphQL Ambassadors are an important touchstone for people interested in GraphQL to learn more about it in a friendly and constructive way.

-As an Ambassador, you will do four or more ambassador tasks throughout your one year term.
+As an Ambassador, you will do four or more Ambassador tasks throughout your one year term.
 Your can do the same task four times, or a mixture of tasks.

 Ambassador tasks include: